nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 While this ruling does not directly involve mobile devices or apps, it is significant for several reasons:

-1. Mobile apps are required to publish a privacy policy through multiple mechanisms including the Terms of Serivce for Apple's App Store and Google Play as well as various privacy laws including [California's Online Privacy Protection Act](http://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=BPC&division=8.&title=&part=&chapter=22.&article=) and the European Union's [Data Protection Directive (95/46/EC)](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CELEX:31995L0046:en:HTML);
+1. Mobile apps are required to publish a privacy policy through multiple mechanisms including the Terms of Service for Apple's App Store and Google Play as well as various privacy laws including [California's Online Privacy Protection Act](http://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=BPC&division=8.&title=&part=&chapter=22.&article=) and the European Union's [Data Protection Directive (95/46/EC)](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CELEX:31995L0046:en:HTML);
-2. A compromise involing a mobile deivce or app would likely trigger the "investing inadequate resources in cybersecurity" unless the company performed security testing and had an incident response policy in place to minimize the impact of any breach.
+2. A compromise involving a mobile device or app would likely trigger the "investing inadequate resources in cybersecurity" unless the company performed security testing and had an incident response policy in place to minimize the impact of any breach.

 The combination of the FTC v Wyndham ruling plus a widespread lack of investment in mobile security does not bode well for enterprises benefiting from mobile devices and apps.